xolvio/meteor-webstorm-library/README.md

 * Enjoy!

-How does it work?
+How did we do it?
 -----------------
-A converter that takes the [api.json](https://github.com/meteor/meteor/blob/devel/docs/client/api.js) that powers the [Meteor docs site](docs.meteor.com) and converts it into a stub with jsdocs around, for Webstorm to use as a library  ([Inspired by this post](http://youtrack.jetbrains.com/issue/WEB-6264#comment=27-615870)).
+We wrote a converter that takes the [api.json](https://github.com/meteor/meteor/blob/devel/docs/client/api.js), which powers the [Meteor docs site](docs.meteor.com), and converts it into a stub with jsdocs ([Inspired by this post](http://youtrack.jetbrains.com/issue/WEB-6264#comment=27-615870)).

 Done / Remaining:
 -----------------